 Fitness is one of the most essential parts of living a healthy and happy lifestyle.
 It has a massive range of benefits, and no matter who you are or where you are starting from, it has something to offer you.
-People seem to follow the idea that age is an exception to this rule, however, but we're here to try and nip that in the bud; starting with looking at how to get fit at 50.
+People seem to follow the idea that age is an exception to this rule, however, we’re here to try and nip that in the bud, starting with looking at how to get fit at 50.

 Getting started might not be the easiest thing to do, but it rarely is, no matter what age you start.
 It’s a big lifestyle change, after all.
 The first step to doing it?
 Learn the basics about what you need to know, what you want to achieve, and how to get there.

 First of all, is exercise.
-That may go without saying, but exercise is so diverse than it can be a little daunting.
-There's way more to it than just heading down to the gym or going for a run.
+That may go without saying, but exercise is so diverse that it can be a little daunting.
+There’s way more to it than just heading down to the gym or going for a run.
 Let’s look at your options.

 The world health organisation (WHO) recommends that we get around 150 minutes of moderate exercise a week.
-That can be any combination of things, but that's what recommended for a healthy lifestyle.
+That can be any combination of things, but that’s what is recommended for a healthy lifestyle.
 So what should you do?

 Types of Exercise